-The nine foot tall bronze statue was created by John Massey Rhind and stands on an eleven foot tall granite base.
+The monument to Federal Major General Abner Doubleday is west of Gettysburg on Reynolds Avenue.
+(South Reynolds Avenue tour map) The nine foot tall bronze statue was created by John Massey Rhind and stands on an eleven foot tall granite base.
 It was dedicated on September 25, 1917 by the State of New York.

 From the tablet on the front of the monument: